vossisboss/tutorial-series/create-portfolio-page.md

     ]
 ```

-In the preceding code, you defined a Wagtail `Page` named `PortfolioPage`. `parent_page_types = ["home.HomePage"]` specifies that your Portfolio page can only be a child page of Home page.
+In the preceding code, you defined a Wagtail `Page` named `PortfolioPage`. `parent_page_types = ["home.HomePage"]` specifies that your Portfolio page can only be a child page of Home Page.
 Your `body` field is a `StreamField`, which uses the `PortfolioStreamBlock` custom block that you imported from your `portfolio/blocks.py` file. `blank=True` indicates that you can leave this field empty in your admin interface. `help_text` provides a brief description of the field to guide editors.

 Your next step is to create a template for your `PortfolioPage`.
 To do this, add the following to your `portfolio/templates/portfolio/portfolio_page.html` file: